The Echo PB-9010T is a gas-powered backpack leaf blower delivering 1110 CFM at 220 MPH. It features a 2-cycle 79.9 cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Echo PB-9010T is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Echo PB-9010T is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.